Part 17:

 Solution

-Use STK and STK's Electro-Optical Infrared Sensor Performance (EOIR) capability to model, simulate, and analyze a Maui Space Surveillance Complex (MSSC) 1.6 meter (m) telescope at the Air Force Maui Optical Station (AMOS) observatory in Maui, Hawaii, that tracks a polar satellite in LEO.
+Use the STK application and the Electro-Optical Infrared Sensor Performance (EOIR) capability to model, simulate, and analyze a Maui Space Surveillance Complex (MSSC) 1.6-meter (m) telescope at the Air Force Maui Optical Station (AMOS) observatory in Maui, Hawaii, that tracks a polar satellite in LEO.

 What you will learn